 The device tracks location, speed, and stop-and-go patterns during a trip.
 The device is limited to vehicles up to one ton, so it’s more suitable for cars and smaller trucks in most cases.

 Can you hide the GPS Tracker?

 Generally, you can hide a GPS tracker on a vehicle or item that you own, particularly if you’re worried it might be stolen, or when your minor child (under 18 years) is the focus of the tracking, such as a teen driver.

-Whether you have a teen driver you want to keep safe, or you’re worried that one or more of your drivers or employees aren’t being honest or are using company vehicles to commit a crime, a hidden GPS tracker is an excellent way to have access to data about any car or truck in your fleet.
-Once you select the right GPS tracker, you’ll be able to keep track of your vehicle and get whatever data you need.
+Whether you have a teen driver you want to keep safe, or you’re worried that one or more of your drivers or employees aren’t being honest or are using company vehicles to commit a crime, a hidden GPS tracker for cars is an excellent way to have access to data about any car or truck in your fleet.
+Once you select the right vehicle GPS tracker, you’ll be able to keep track of your vehicle and get whatever data you need.

 What do you think about hidden GPS tracking for fleets and company vehicles?
 Let us know in the comments below.

 This post was written by Writer